Millie Lovelock: Biography

 Lovelock started her musical career in Dunedin.
 At four or five years old she started to learn violin but does not consider herself to be proficient, and had been taught guitar by her father from the age of 13.
 Later she was classically trained in violin and clarinet.
 Her early performances included cover versions of pop boy band, One Direction.
 Lovelock on guitar and vocals founded Astro Children in 2010, with fellow school friend, Isaac Hickey on drums.
 The alt-pop, shoegaze duo's name references "Astro Zombies" by the Misfits.
 One venue they played at was The Attic in George Street, Dunedin, which doubled as a recording studio.
 They recorded an extended play, Lick My Spaceship, at that venue, which was issued in October 2012.
 They provided their first music video for the EP's single, "The One We Start With", in June 2013.
 Their debut album, Proteus, was also recorded at Dunedin's Attic Studios and was released in that year.

 While still in Astro Children, Lovelock joined indie pop group Trick Mammoth late in 2013, on vocals and guitar, alongside Adrian Ng on guitar and Sam Valentine on drums.
 Ng had produced Proteus for Astro Children and had formed Trick Mammoth in 2012 with his former school mate, Valentine.
 Lovelock was recorded on that group's debut album, Floristry (February 2014), for Fishrider Records.
 From late 2014 to March 2017 she was a student columnist for Otago Daily Times with her "A Situation Report".
-She also completed her Masters Degree in English studies at University of Otago with her thesis, "One Direction fans and the co-construction of identity".
+She also completed her master's degree in English studies at University of Otago with her thesis, "One Direction fans and the co-construction of identity".
 In her opinion column she addressed issues of sexism, cuts to humanities courses and concerns on the future for young women.
 Otago Daily Times' journalist Vaughan Elder reported that she was "so polarising" and that "predominantly older white men" took issue with her opinions.